-(4) As more fully discussed in note 8 to the consolidated financial statements, in the third quarter of 2012 the Company recorded a one-time loss on the early extinguishment of debt of approximately \$10.2 million, or approximately \$6.6 million after-tax.
+As more fully discussed in note 8 to the consolidated financial statements, in the third quarter of 2012 the Company recorded a one-time loss on the early extinguishment of debt of approximately \$10.2 million, or approximately \$6.6 million after-tax.

 (5) Excludes amortization of deferred financing costs and accretion (amortization) of note discount (premium), which are included in interest expense.

 (6) Total debt represents the amounts outstanding, as applicable for the periods presented, under the Credit Facility, senior unsecured notes, notes payable and capital leases.
-Total debt as presented as of December 31, 2014 and 2013 includes \$1.3 million and \$1.5 million, respectively, of unaccreted note discount (net of unamortized note premium) related to the Company's senior unsecured notes.
+Total debt as presented as of December 31, 2015, 2014 and 2013 is inclusive of \$1.1 million, \$1.3 million and \$8.9 million, respectively, of unaccreted note discount (net of unamortized note premium) related to the Company's senior unsecured notes.